 Liability, or legal responsibility for the victim’s bills, comes down to showing that the negligence directly contributed to the victim’s injury.
 In the previous example, the homeowner was aware of dangerous conditions on his property and failed to warn painters about them.
 This negligence led to the painter falling through the rotten steps and breaking his leg, so the negligence definitely contributed to the injury, and the homeowner would be held liable by a jury.

 These third-party claims can become complicated, especially when it comes to homeowners who contract privately with painters.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced legal team knows the laws of New York and can go over every detail of the situation to make sure you are compensated for your injuries and other losses.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced NY painter accident lawyers knows the laws of New York and can go over every detail of the situation to make sure you are compensated for your injuries and other losses.
 Call us today for a free consultation at (212) 986-7353.